 The horse dream would be good to you.
 If you dream about fish, that's another good thing.
 Fish has scales, and that means there's money coming to you.
 When you dream about fish you're going to get some money.
 That means you have money coming to you.
 Maybe it's not going to be so great a sum, but it's coming to you.
 You don't know when, but sooner or later you'll have it.

 I had a lot of short-based dreams, short dreams.
 I always see somebody dressed like a man. . . .
-A short-based dream is short dreams.
+A short-based dream is a short dream.
 It's dreaming on a short basis.
 It's not a long dream.
-So when I commence to see that I wake up.
+So when I commence to see that short-based dream, I wake up.

 A short dream is a warning.
 Maybe I'm going to run into something.
 Maybe I'm going to see something.
 Maybe I'm going to see death for somebody.
 Maybe I'm going to see a wake.
 Maybe I'm going to see a friend die.

 My next dream was thinking of how good and how nice a fellow [a certain friend] was, how he was good to us, and how he lived with us as a white man.
 He was married to a native girl, and they were both good.
 And the outcome of why I dreamt about him is my answer now.
 I dreamt about him because there was something coming before that couple -- death!